On this Istanbul Old City food tour we discovered hidden gems, small restaurants and food carts, a stones throw away from the main tourist areas.

 To get an idea of the area or to check rates and availability for accommodation in the Old City, you may use the map below.

-Our friendly tour leader Gonça, was also a knowledgeable and engaging Istanbul food guide and promised to share the culinary secrets of the Old City.
-She showed us the best non-touristy places to eat and shop at on our walk.
+Our friendly Istanbul tour guide Gonça, was also a knowledgeable and engaging Istanbul foodie who grows her own organic vegetables.
+She promised to share the culinary secrets of the Old City and show us the best non-touristy places to eat and shop at on our walk.
 These were all places that sold authentic products that Istanbulites came from all across the city to buy.

 We started by visiting a Simit and Açma cart near the entrance to the underpass for the Eminönü tram station.
 The same man has operated the cart for more than thirty years and he had a quiet dignity about him.